exercism/fsharp/exercises/tree-building/README.md

 provides two columns with metrics - `Mean` and `Allocated`.

 - The `Mean` column shows the average running time of the respective solution.
 BenchmarkDotNet runs each solution a number of times and then reports the the average time needed.
 - The `Allocated` column shows the amount of memory that each solution allocates per single benchmark run.
 This has performance implications, because memory allocated by .NET code is cleaned up by a _Garbage Collector_, and this cleanup process takes time, slowing down the overall execution.
-For ths exercise, reducing the amount of memory allocated should typically also improve overall performance.
+For this exercise, reducing the amount of memory allocated should typically also improve overall performance.

 ## Further information